fujaba/fulibWorkflows/docs/definitions/model.md

 # Model Definitions
 Besides, the classes that will be generated through different events from a defined workflow.
 It is possible to extend those classes to contain extra fields and associations.

+To see the generated code from fulib check out the [fulib documentation](https://github.com/fujaba/fulib/blob/master/docs/definitions/README.md).

 ```yaml
 - class: Person